 Candidates are using those offers as leverage, sometimes even backing out of signed contracts.
 Recruiters are seeing frequent attrition from healthy and well-capitalized businesses, and more candidates are casually rejecting roles than ever before.
 The trend spans the globe to tech hubs in North America, Europe, Asia and the Middle East.

-“It is such a candidate’s market right now that they can experience opportunity fatigue,” said Siv Sivanesan, GM, True International.
+“It is such a candidate’s market right now that they can experience opportunity fatigue,” said Siv Sivanesan, former GM, True International.
 “If they’ve just had 30 positions pitched to them, why will they care about yours, the 31st?
 When the market is hot, you can’t take for granted that talent will want to engage.”

 Seasoned CFO recruiter Rhoda Longhenry compares the high demand for talent to the seller’s market we’re seeing in real estate—homes and CFOs are “selling” sites unseen, getting inspections waived and going for way over asking prices.